 The overall objective is to study innovative algorithms for terrain-aided navigation, and to demonstrate these algorithms on four different situations involving different platforms, inertial navigation units, sensors and georeferenced databases.
-The thesis will essentially focus on the special use of image sensors (optical, infra-red, radar, sonar, etc.) for navigation tasks, based on correlation between the observed image sequence and a reference image available on-board in the database, and on the integration of computer vision techniques in particle filter algorithms.
+The thesis also considers the special use of image sensors (optical, infra-red, radar, sonar, etc.) for navigation tasks, based on correlation between the observed image sequence and a reference image available on-board in the database.